senko/dj-skeletor/README.md

 if you have per-team-member fabric customizations you don't want to commit to the repository.

+### Vagrant + Salt

+Skeletor comes with a simple [Vagrant](http://www.vagrantup.com/) and [Salt](http://saltstack.com/community.html) integration.
+The provided Vagrant file and Salt states are intended to be a starting point to modify and not a complete solution.

+In particular, the setup assumes local (masterless) salt use case.

+*NOTE: Support for Vagrant and Salt in DJ Skeletor is highly experimental.
+You will probably encounter problems.
+All feedback is welcome.*

+#### Using Vagrant for development

+The provided Vagrantfile configures a virtual machine with the default `precise32` (32bit Ubuntu 12.04) virtual machine and then uses the saltstates to configure the machine.

+First, make sure you have Vagrant installed, and that you have *vagrant-salt* plugin installed (verify via `vagrant plugin list`).

+Next, edit the `salt/pillars/cfg.sls` file and inspect and (if needed) adjust the configuration.
+The configuration should be good for using Vagrant for development (in particular, the app root directory is set to the location where vagrant will mount your project's root directory on the host), but you may want to change some of the defaults.

+Then, run `vagrant up` and wait until your new virtual machine is provisioned.
+After this, you can use `vagrant ssh` to ssh into the new virtual machine.
+The virtualenv should be loaded automatically and you will be placed in the app root directory.

+Running `python manage.py runserver` should bring up the Django development server and visiting port 8000 on your host machine should connect to it.

+Note that Vagrant maps port 8000 on your host to port 80 in the VM.
+Nginx in the VM will reverse-proxy traffic to port 80 to port 8000 in the virtual machine.
+If your development server is not running, you'll get the fammiliar nginx *502 Bad Gateway* error.

+#### Using Salt for production

+After installing an empty server (Ubuntu is assumed as the provided salt states make use of upstart), copy the `salt/` subdirectory to `/srv/salt` on the server.
+Then, [bootstrap Salt on the server](https://github.com/saltstack/salt-bootstrap).
+Next this, copy the `/srv/salt/minion` file to `/etc/salt/minion` to override the defaults.

+After this, running `sudo salt-call state.highstate` should completely provision the server, including pulling the application code from a git repository and setting it up for production.

 ### Renaming the project

 By default, DJ Skeletor names the project *project*, so it's generic enough